vectorgraphics/Okular-v3d-Plugins/README.md

 6. Manually copy `vertex.spv` and `fragment.spv` into `C:\Program Files\Okular\bin`

 ## TODO
+WINDOWS:
+* Make vertex.spv and fragment.spv auto install with the installer
+* Allow the user to customize the install path
 * Add passing files to test scripts
 * Look into making the pageview location function more consistent, possibly with some kind of check, and or dynamicly writing to file info about the correct one once found
 * Optimise rendering code to be more performant